 [gravityform id="8" ajax="true"]

-Battery Perks: The New NSW Battery Rebate Explained
+Battery Perks: The New NSW Battery Incentive Explained

-On Friday 24 May, the NSW Government announced the new battery rebate program for residential and small business batteries installed from 1 November 2024.
+On Friday 24 May, the NSW Government announced the new battery incentive program for residential and small business batteries installed from 1 November 2024.

-The rebate sits under the existing Peak Demand Reduction Scheme (PDRS), a NSW Government program that sits parallel to the NSW Energy Savings Scheme (ESS).
-You may have heard of certificate rebates for lighting, heat pumps or other technologies under the ESS since the program’s inception in 2009.
-The PDRS was launched in 2022 and the rebate is based on peak demand reduction during the peak summer periods, while the ESS is built around energy savings.
+The incentive sits under the existing Peak Demand Reduction Scheme (PDRS), a NSW Government program that sits parallel to the NSW Energy Savings Scheme (ESS).
+You may have heard of certificate incentives for lighting, heat pumps or other technologies under the ESS since the program’s inception in 2009.
+The PDRS was launched in 2022 and the incentive is based on peak demand reduction during the peak summer periods, while the ESS is built around energy savings.

 Each certificate is traded for a financial value on the open market.
 The purchasing party is most often Energy Retailers who must acquire a certain volume of certificates each year to fulfil a liability.